Configuration

 The Bash parser needs to know which flags consume a value (arity 1) versus which are boolean (arity 0, this is the default).
 It also needs to know which positional arguments are file paths (subject to $ expansion and cmd glob matching) versus plain strings.
 This information comes from command descriptor YAML files.

-Descriptor files live in the commands/ subdirectory under the standard drop-in directories:
+Descriptor files live in the commands/ subdirectory under the standard permissions.d directories:

 The project layer wins: if both define a flag, the project descriptor takes precedence.